MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/publish-reporting-services-power-bi-service.md

 ---
-title: "Publish .rdl files to Power BI from Power BI Report Server and Reporting Services | Microsoft Docs"
+title: "Publish .rdl files to Power BI from Power BI Report Server and Reporting Services"
 description: "This article provides step-by-step instructions for migrating .rdl files, or *paginated reports*, from SQL Server Reporting Services to the Power BI service." ms.service: powerbi ms.subservice: report-builder